tiendu/tiendu.github.io/_posts/2026-02-12-conformalized-quantile-regression-eng.md

 Instead of forcing fixed error bars onto complex systems, we let uncertainty move with the data.

-And once you start thinking this way, it becomes hard to go back.> about 90% of the time."
+And once you start thinking this way, it becomes hard to go back.